syntasso/kratix-docs/docs/workshop/part-i/02-installing-a-promise.md

 ```

 The above command will give an output similar to:

 ```shell-session
 NAME                               READY   STATUS      RESTARTS   AGE configure-pipeline-jenkins-c726b   0/1     Completed   0          71s
 ```

-Once the Workflow completes, Kratix will write the documents it outputted (i.e. the declaration of state) to the directory within the bucket that the Worker cluster is watching.
-You will soon see the requested Jenkins resources starting up on the Worker cluster.
+Once the Workflow completes, Kratix will write the documents it outputted (i.e. the declaration of state) to the directory within the bucket that the worker cluster is watching.
+You will soon see the requested Jenkins resources starting up on the worker cluster.

 <figure class="diagram">
   <ResourceRequestDiagram className="large"/>